PepperPeanuts/splitFlapsUdine-td-git/README.md

+Just tap the city you want to go to, and click the "Enter" key to drive the whole machine !

 Some and information to take into account before diving in ! :

 1. Currently the display only has the space for 6-letter cities (or words) due to resolution limitations on the free Touch Designer license